LouisBarranqueiro/hexo-theme-tranquilpeak/docs/user.md

 - **email** : Your mail address.
 This address will be used to get your gravatar image if you activate gravatar option
 - **location** : Your location
 - **picture** : Your profile picture.
-Overwritten by your gravatar image if gravatar option is enabled
+Overwritten by your gravatar image if gravatar email is filled
 - **twitter** : Your Twitter username without the @.
 E.g : `tranquilpeak`
 - **google_plus** : Your google plus profile id.
 E.g : `+TranquilPeak` or `123812884128439`